jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 and monitor client endpoints.
-1 While ConnectWise ScreenConnect, AnyDesk, TeamViewer, and NetSupport are not technically RMMs, for simplification we are aligning with CISAs categorization of these and similar tools.
+1 While ConnectWise ScreenConnect, AnyDesk, TeamViewer, and NetSupport are not technically RMMs, for simplification we are aligning with CISA’s categorization of these and similar tools.
 56% ConnectWise
 NetSupport 13%
 TeamViewer 3%